 Mentorship Opportunities

-Dr. Stavrinos and the TRIP Lab are recruiting highly motivated, detail-oriented individuals eager to conduct research on the role of cognition and behavior in injury prevention, with emphasis on driving safety.
+Dr. Stavrinos and the TRIP Lab are recruiting highly motivated, detail-oriented individuals eager to conduct research on the role of cognition and behavior in injury prevention, with an emphasis on driving safety.

 You will gain hands-on human subjects research experience, have opportunities to present research at scientific conferences, and receive guidance on curriculum vitae (CV) building and the graduate school application process.